esyede/rakit/packages/docs/data/hooks.md

 $response = Hook::first('loaded');
 ```

-> The `first()` method will still run all listeners owned by the event, but only the first response will be returned.
+> `first()` still runs every listener, it only returns the first response.

-While the `Hook::until()` method will run the listeners owned by the event one by one, and stops as soon as one of them returns a response that is not `NULL`, returning that response.
+`Hook::until()` runs the listeners one by one and stops at the first response that is not `NULL`, returning it.

 #### Firing an event and getting the first non-NULL response: